-The TOEFL must be taken prior to the Admissions Council granting admissions approval.
+Either the DET or TOEFL must be taken prior to the Admissions Council granting admissions approval.
 The institutional code for New Orleans Baptist Theological Seminary is 6472.

 ETS policy dictates that “because English proficiency can change considerably in a relatively short period, scores more than two years old cannot be reported or validated.”
 Therefore, scores must be no older than 2 years.